 house.
 It was the first house made in that style and 'Jacobe'

-(King James) had nothing to do with.
+(King James) had nothing to do with designing it.
 My husband and I designed it and

 then built the first of the style which everyone then strived to copy.

 was really a joint effort and neither of us designed any single part of

 it alone.
 Everything we did was as a team and as a team we were about